 2. Digital Object Permanence (Visualizing Invisible Tasks)

 For many of us, “out of sight, out of mind” is literal.
 If an email tab is closed, that email ceases to exist.
-This is a struggle with object permanence.
+This is a struggle with object permanence (the understanding that things exist even when you cannot see them).

 • The Hack: Stop closing tabs.
-Instead, use a browser extension that organizes tabs into visual groups or “shelves.”
+Use a browser extension that organizes tabs into visual groups or “shelves.”

 • Visual Timers: Use an analog visual timer (where a red disk disappears as time passes).
-Seeing the passage of time physically helps combat time blindness more effectively than a digital clock.
+Seeing time pass physically helps combat time blindness more effectively than a digital clock.

 3. Body Doubling & The ‘Gamer’ Effect